How to password-protect a ZIP file on Mac

 betterzip setting passwords for zip files

-Now, the app is ready to use.
+The app is now ready to use.
 To password-protect ZIP on Mac, drag the file or folder into the BetterZip window and click Save.
 The new protected archive will appear next to the original file or folder.

 Both you and the person you share the archive with must enter a password to open it.
-But what if you don't want to type passwords every time, but you also don't want to unprotect your ZIP file?
+But what if you don't want to type passwords every time and also don't want to unprotect your ZIP file?
 There is a solution.

 Now, you don't need to type anything.
 BetterZip will automatically choose the password from the saved ones when you open the archive.
 However, unauthorized people will still need to type in the password.